redhat-performance/jetlag/docs/order-hardware-ibmcloud.md

 Ensure you have access to IBMcloud (https://cloud.ibm.com).
 You will need to contact the lab manager to get an account created.

-Currently supported hardware vendors in Jetlag are 'Supermicro' and 'Lenovo'.
-Unfortunately. you will not get to know which vendor the servers are from until your devices are ready.
+Currently tested hardware vendors in Jetlag are 'Supermicro' and 'Lenovo'.
+Unfortunately, you will not get to know which vendor the servers are from until your devices are ready.

 ## Ordering Hardware